kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-product-bundles/README.txt

 6. Admin view: Product bundle in the order

 == Changelog ==

+= 1.2.6 - Released on 15 March 2021 =

+* Update: YITH plugin framework
+* Fix: order-again behavior when orders contain bundle products

+= 1.2.5 - Released on 7 March 2021 =

+* New: support for WordPress 5.7
+* New: support for WooCommerce 5.1
+* Update: YITH plugin framework
+* Update: language files

+= 1.2.4 - Released on 5 February 2021 =

+* New: support for WooCommerce 5.0
+* Update: YITH plugin framework
+* Update: language files
+* Fix: bundle prices in product edit page

 = 1.2.3 - Released on 12 Jan 2021 =